-As part of the PE curriculum for outdoor and adventure, day visits and/or residential trips are organised for all year groups from Foundation Stage to Year 6.
+As part of the PE curriculum for outdoor and adventure, day visits and/or residential trips are organised for all year groups from Foundation Stage to Year 6, including Forest School and Beach School.
 Year 5 and 6 go on a residential trip involving outdoor and adventure activities to an Activity Centre.